+Conclusion: based on the comments provided, it is hard to draw a conclusion, considering the wide range of opinions.
+The moderator therefore proposes to continue this discussion in the next meeting.

+Proposal 2.2-4: to continue discussing in the next meeting the RRC signalling for association of UL SRS resources with UE Tx TEGs ID.

 Question 2.2-5: Do you agree to introduce support for an LMF to request and UE to report first path PRS RSRP for DL-AoD?